polymaster3313/SkyIsYours/README.md

 ```

 ### slowwave
 Slowwave is designed to validate passwords obtained from a ratelimited source by employing a traditional SSH brute-force approach.
 It systematically attempts each password one by one, determining their correctness and confirming their validity.
 The process involves accessing the slowqueue, where potential passwords are stored.
 Upon retrieving a password, Slowwave establishes a connection to the target.
 If the password is correct, it proceeds to process the result .
-In the event of an incorrect password, the cycle continues by reattempting passwords through the slowqueue, Until no password is left.
+In the event of an incorrect password, the cycle continues by reattempting passwords through the slowqueue, Until no password is found.

 ```mermaid
 graph TD